madmickstar/polo_trader/README.md

 ------------
 * User initiates script defining Sell, Buy and Fiat cryptos
 * Script grabs from local JSON file the following items from last trade
-  * Amount of units purchased which become sell in next trade
+  * Amount of units purchased which become sell units in next trade
   * The From and To crypto pairs (symbols)
   * The crypto fiat the trade will go via, USDT, BTC or ETH
   * Last trade buy/sell prices